Parke Carroll: Career

 A former sportswriter and sports editor of the Kansas City Journal Post, Carroll entered baseball as business manager of the Minneapolis Millers of the American Association when the Journal Post ceased publication during World War II.
 Carroll joined the Athletics in their first season in Kansas City in 1955 as vice president and business manager, and was promoted to general manager by Johnson after the end of the 1958 season.
 Johnson previously had not handed the general manager title to a specific executive, preferring to divide the GM responsibilities among himself, Selkirk and Carroll.

-Death

 Johnson died suddenly from a cerebral hemorrhage in 1960 while he was in Florida attending the Athletics' spring training preparations for the upcoming season.
 His unexpected death eventually forced the sale of the club to insurance executive Charlie Finley in December 1960.
 Finley then promptly replaced Carroll with former Cleveland Indians' executive Frank "Trader" Lane.

+Death

-Ironically, weeks later, Carroll, like Johnson, also died suddenly — in his case, of a heart attack in Kansas City, on February 4, 1961, at age 56.
+Carroll died suddenly of a heart attack in Kansas City, on February 4, 1961, at age 56.